LLeiSong/ClimConn/R/README.md

 ## Typify connectivity

-1. Run `5_ensemble_typify_connectivity.R` to ensemble connectivity layers and typify based on hydrological and terrain analysis.
+1. Run `5_ensemble_typify_connectivity.R` to ensemble connectivity layers and typify based on hydrological analysis.

 ## Other functions